-Easy-to-read medicine information about colecalciferol – what is it, how to take it safely and possible side effects.
+Easy-to-read medicine information about colecalciferol – what it is, how to take it safely and possible side effects.
 Colecalciferol is also know as vitamin D3.

 |Type of medicine||Also called|